Pakz001/Raylib-Examples/README.md

 Possibly a .h file like raymath.h sometimes is not found, this happens with certain examples in the official examples.
 You can copy that .h files from the /src files into the folder with the example that needs it.
 That seemed to have worked for me.

-<br><br>

-Below here is a Windows sprite editor tool I programmed that can be used to create sprites and copy that sprite data to the clipboard buffer.
+Below here is a download link to a Windows sprite editor tool that I programmed that can be used to create sprites and copy that sprite data to the clipboard buffer.
 I use this for some of the example in this repo.
 I might rewrite it for Raylib in the future.
 The spritedata copied in the clipboard by the sprite tool are inside a array.
 It uses the c64 palette or the db32 palette.
 The color values can be found online.

 The editor is based on the Pico8 sprite and map editor.

-(use the c key inside the editor to export the current cell data into the clipboard buffer) https://cromdesi.home.xs4all.nl/tools/raylibspriteed.zip
+(use the c key on the keyboard inside the editor to export the current cell data into the clipboard buffer) https://cromdesi.home.xs4all.nl/tools/raylibspriteed.zip